MERA was established in 1994 to give all motorcyclists an opportunity to achieve their individual long-distance riding goals.

 Since our inception, we have held at least one major endurance rally every year.
 MERA’s most ambitious project to date—the 10-day/10,000-mile "Ten 'n Ten Rally"—broke new ground on several fronts, including opening up the sport to the general public via an online satellite-tracking map where folks could follow the riders progress.
 During those 10 days, this map page was viewed more than 112,000 times as spectators watched the drama of the event unfold in real-time.

-Also new for 2011 is MERA’s mentoring program.
+In 2011, MERA established our new rider mentoring program.
 By having rally veterans available to mentor new riders, first-timers will be able to ask questions and get advice that will help them better prepare for, and stay safe during, their first endurance rally.
 This process of getting to know each other before the event also increases the overall fun factor for everyone.